-Aeris has a number of advanced projects in the Tritton region which are currently the subject of development studies with the intent on progressing each towards production.
-These include the the Avoca Tank and Budgery deposits and Murrawombie open pit expansion.
+Aeris has a number of advanced mining projects in the Tritton region which are currently the subject of development studies.
+These include the Avoca Tank underground mine, Murrawombie open pit expansion and Budgery open pit.
 Extension of the Tritton mine at depth and development of the Murrawombie underground project are in progress.

 Murrawombie - Open Pit Extension: Pre-Feasibility Study completed

-A modest expansion cut back of the Murrawombie open pit has been designed to mine an estimated 700 thousand tonne of sulphide ore.
+A modest expansion cut-back of the historic Murrawombie open pit has been designed to mine an estimated 1.5 million tonnes of sulphide ore.
 The estimated ore has increased from the previous year.
 This follows a redesign of the pit that avoids a crown pillar above the underground mine and access to some of the 101 lode that is better mined by pit than by underground methods.
 Mining of the pit expansion will assist with the final closure of the heap leach pads, saving on mine rehabilitation costs.
 The Murrawombie open pit expansion project will commence after the Murrawombie underground is completed to avoid any interaction risks with an operating underground mine.

-The current mineralised system is large and known to continue at depth.
-There is limited drilling at depth and this presents an opportunity to increase the Mineral Resource down dip from the current reported Mineral Resource, which extends 250m vertical.
+The Budgery mineralised system is large and known to continue at depth.
+There has been limited drilling completed at depth, and this presents an opportunity to increase the Mineral Resource down dip from the current reported Mineral Resource, which extends 250 metres vertically.

 Long Section view of the Budgery Deposit showing drill hole intersections within (red) and outside (green and blue) of the current Mineral Resources.